Ourpalm/ILRuntime/ReadMe.md

 ILRuntime
 ==========

-This project is inpired by L# intepreter, which is designed for the same purpose as we do, which is to provide a IL runtime to run c# code on enviorments without JIT.
+This project is inpired by L# intepreter([LSharp Project](https://github.com/lightszero/LSharp "A Pure C# IL Runner,Run DLL as a Script" )), which is designed for the same purpose as we do, which is to provide a IL runtime to run c# code on enviorments without JIT.
 For example on iOS.

 L# is a great project which created a good code base to accomplish the task, but it also has some limitations.
 * L# doesn't support Generic types inside the runtime